beaton/post-lambda-sample/README.md

 ## Static website

 Let's use AWS for everything, this keeps things simple and free.
+You don't have to use AWS for everything, you can host your static website on Netlify for example, everything will still work.
 So let's start with using AWS to host your static website.
 How to host a static website on AWS S3 can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteHosting.html).
 Feel free to book mark that site so you can read it later and skip to 'Create an S3 Instance' below.

 ### Configuring a static website on Amazon S3